thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 Template message: `Current version is ${currentVersion}.
 You can upgrade your Thingsboard instance to version ${latestVersion}. `

-See [API usage limit](#new-platform-version) template for a list of the available template parameters.
+See [New platform version](#new-platform-version) template for a list of the available template parameters.